Madhanjetti/SpringBoot-Java/README.md

 SpringBoot-JDBC4 ---------- JDBC Connection using springboot and perform crud operation using postman Api

 SpringBoot-JPA5  ---------- SpringBoot Application + Temporary Database[JPA+H2]

+springBoot5-RestApi2 ---------- Simple Operations using RestAPI concept and postman is used.